 My Thrive-a-lized Spinach Dip

 I noticed most spinach dip recipes call for thawing and chopping frozen spinach, and then drying it off as much as possible so the bread doesn’t get too soggy.
 Ugh, talk about WORK!
-One of the things I love about being a Thrive Life Independent Consultant is finding ways to simplify recipes.
+One of the things I love about incorporating Thrive Life freeze dried food into my meal prep is finding ways to simplify recipes.
 I like to maximize the flavour and nutrition of my food while minimizing the effort.
 Hence why I “thrive-a-lized” this recipe and used Thrive Life spinach!

 I love it because: